-York is the perfect alternative city in Europe to visit with kids!
+York is the perfect city if you’re looking for short family breaks in Europe!
 Easy to get to either by car or train from most major UK cities and close to Leeds international airport, York is very accessible wherever you are coming from!
 There are tons of family friendly things to do whatever the weather, such as the fabulous National Railway Museum, river cruises, ghost walks and the yummy chocolate story museum.
 For older children you can learn about some of York’s more gruesome history on a ghost walking tour or a trip to York Dungeons!

 It is also a great place to visit for the budget conscious family!
 A trip to York doesn’t have to be expensive for families with plenty of free activities such as walking the historic city walls, visiting the national railway museum – where you can see the mallard, rocket and other famous trains or taking a trip to the historic shopping street the Shambles!
 Be warned there is s Harry Potter shop there that may prove a costly trip!

 On top of that York is full of historical and cultural gems that no visit to the city is complete without.
 Firstly, be sure to visit the York Minster and marvel at the beautiful stained glass.
 With older children, climb the tower for unrivalled views across the city.
 Clifford Tower is another gem that explores some of York’s more unpleasant history.
 And, at any time of year, children will love the Museum Gardens.
 My little one especially loves a visit York during Christmas to see the beautiful illuminations.